abayleypublic/queue/README.md

 # queue

 ## TODO
- - Implement MCP Service
+ - Fix protos for MCP and Gateway
- - Implement service
+ - Get rid of Buf (possible on resolution of above)
  - Implement UI
  - Auth for requests from the service via MCP to backend
  - Conflict logic on backend i.e. don't allow something in the queue twice
  - Multi tenancy on backend (ensure updates don't interrupt one another)

 ## Services / Direcories